wp-plugins/wp-booklet/readme.txt

 == Screenshots ==

-1. Light theme
+1. Administration screen
-2. Dark theme
-3. Settings page
-4. Import page
-5. Booklet editor
+2. Sample flip book

 == Changelog ==

-= 2.0 =
+= 1.0 =
-* Added ability to customize and add new themes
-* Shrunk buttons
-* Removed popups
+* Stable version

-= 1.1.6 =
-* Fixed unlimited PDF pages upload

-= 1.1.5 =
-* Fixed settings page

-= 1.1.4 =
-* Corrected thumbnail sizes

-= 1.1.3 =
+= 1.0.4 =
-* Corrected booklet dimensions
-* Synced popups with booklet
+* Fixed a bug on themes with multiple jQuery versions

-= 1.1.2 =
+= 1.0.5 =
-* Fixed PDF capability detection
-* Added popups
 * UI enhancements
-* Fixed warnings on admin pages

-= 1.1.1 =
-* Removed "Use of undefined constant manage_booklet_custom_columns" warning

-= 1.1.0 =
-* Fixed shortcode

-= 1.0.9 =
-* PDF testing now involves creating a PDF file and checking for its existence.

-= 1.0.8 =
-* Fixed empty pages when PDF has less than 10 pages and PDF limit is on

-= 1.0.7 =
-* UI enhancements
-* Fixed padding reverting to 10px when set to 0
-* Added test for uploads folder's writability
+* Added ability to add page links

 = 1.0.6 =
 * UI enhancements
 * Added ability to show thumbnailed previews
 * Added ability to upload PDFs
 * Added ability to close booklets
 * Added ability to upload images in bulk

-= 1.0.5 =
+= 1.0.7 =
 * UI enhancements
-* Added ability to add page links

-= 1.0.4 =
-* Fixed a bug on themes with multiple jQuery versions

-= 1.0 =
-* Stable version

-== Upgrade Notice ==

-= 2.0 =
-* Added ability to customize and add new themes
-* Shrunk buttons
-* Removed popups
+* Fixed padding reverting to 10px when set to 0
+* Added test for uploads folder's writability

-= 1.1.6 =
+= 1.0.8 =
-* Fixed unlimited PDF pages upload
+* Fixed empty pages when PDF has less than 10 pages and PDF limit is on

+= 1.0.9 =
+* PDF testing now involves creating a PDF file and checking for its existence.

-= 1.1.5 =
+= 1.1.0 =
-* Fixed settings page
+* Fixed shortcode

-= 1.1.4 =
-* Corrected thumbnail sizes

-= 1.1.3 =
+= 1.1.1 =
-* Corrected booklet dimensions
-* Synced popups with booklet
+* Removed "Use of undefined constant manage_booklet_custom_columns" warning

 = 1.1.2 =
 * Fixed PDF capability detection